StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 Seeing his opponents without weapons, Mareak dropped his other dagger and began to exchange blows with his opponent.
 Calling on his past boxing in the streets, he kept his fists close and absorbed the blows with as little force as possible.
 Although he couldn't swing with his numb hand, it did serve as an effective block.

-"Stop!", they heard someone cry from the rooftop soon after the melee had begun.
+"Stop!" they heard someone cry from the rooftop soon after the melee had begun.
 The attackers immediately backed off as the rooftop figure gracefully leapt down.
 "We have seen enough."

-"Seen enough?", asked Mareak.
+"Seen enough?" asked Mareak.
 He dropped his fists.
 "Was this a test?"

 "Indeed," the figure said, then took off their mask.
 "Good to see you again, too."

-"You!", Yannhorn said, pointing his sword.
+"You!"
+Yannhorn said, pointing his sword.
 "You're the lady from the the noodle shop.
 And the rest of you," he said, slowly bringing his sword towards the other figures, "you were eating noodles, too?"

 "Yes, they're all with me.
 You can call me Wen.
 Please, let's sit in the store.
 We should discuss plans."